-The Trails School for Early Learning is seeking early childhood Lead Teachers who can passionately support young children’s play, exploration, inquiry, and creative/critical thinking, while working collaboratively to provide the highest quality childcare to our families.
+The Trails School for Early Learning is seeking an Early Childhood Lead Teacher to work with toddlers (ages 15-24 months) who can passionately support young children’s play, exploration, inquiry, and creative/critical thinking, while working collaboratively to provide the highest quality childcare to our families.
 The Lead Teacher is also responsible for setting and maintaining the physical environment of the classroom, planning an exciting and dynamic curriculum and working collaboratively with Co-Teachers and coaching Assistant Teachers.

 The Trails School is a year-round program with faculty working between the hours of 7:30am-6:00pm.
 Full-time faculty work 40 hours per week with shifts and breaks coordinated with the Director.